Federal judge extends order blocking Trump from deploying National Guard troops to Portland

 Oregon has argued federal agents used “disproportionate” force against demonstrators, introducing surveillance video at the trial to support the claim.

 One exhibit appeared to show an agent running into a protester at full speed from behind and knocking the person to the ground.
-The video, taken in August and obtained by the Oregonian newspaper, did not show any provocation from the protester immediately before being hit.
+The August 13 video, provided to CNN by the Oregon Department of Justice, did not show the protester interacting with agents or any provocation immediately before being hit.

+DHS denied any allegations of its officers using excessive force in Portland.

+“On August 13, DHS law enforcement made a targeted arrest of a dangerous rioter who previously evaded arrests.
+He has repeatedly assaulted law enforcement, throwing rocks and other objects at them, obstructed law enforcement by blocking the driveway, and refused to follow law enforcement commands outside the ICE facility in Portland.
+Law enforcement made the arrest from behind the rioter for their own safety in the case he was armed,” DHS said in a statement.

 Another video, from October 2, showed a protester who took a step across a line marking the ICE facility property immediately rushed by more than a dozen agents and taken into custody.